alexandergall/bf-sde-nixpkgs/README.md

    * `patches`: An optional list of patches to be applied to the source tree before building the package

+   * `pureArtifacts`: an optional flag whether to remove files from the P4 artifacts produced by the compiler that are not needed for execution but generate dependencies on the source code of the program being compiled as well as the P4 compiler package.
+This option has no effect for SDEs older than 9.7.0.
+For 9.7.0 and later, it removes specific JSON files like `source.json` and `frontend-ir.json`.
+The default is `true`.

 The function essentially performs